 Visa Required: Galapagos Islands is part of Ecuador.
-Therefore, you need to obtain a travel visa to Ecuador in order to travel to Galapagos Islands.
-However, nationals from UK, Canada, Australia and the US can get their visa for free upon arriving in Ecuador.
+Therefore, you need to obtain a travel visa to Ecuador in order to travel to the Galapagos Islands.
+However, nationals from the UK, Canada, Australia, and the US can get their visa for free upon arriving in Ecuador.

 International Driver’s License Accepted?
 You can use your foreign-issued driver’s license in the Galapagos Islands.
 It also pays to bring your passport while driving.

 Crime: Galapagos Island locals are friendly and therefore crime is basically non-existent.
 Isolated crimes can still take place, so you have to be extra careful.
 Whether you are exploring the island, you won’t have to worry about your safety as crime has never been an issue.

 Electrical Adapters: The standard voltage in the Galapagos Islands is 120 volts with an electrical frequency of 60 Hertz.